iamrawat21/krypt/README.md

 - Educational Value:** Whether you're a developer looking to write Solidity code or a blockchain enthusiast exploring Ethereum transactions, Krypt offers valuable insights and hands-on learning opportunities.

-Get Started:
-Embark on your Web3 journey with Krypt.
-Visit our [YouTube channel](#) to witness the app in action and explore the limitless possibilities of blockchain technology.

-Note:
-Krypt is an evolving project, and your feedback is crucial to our continuous improvement.
-Feel free to contribute, report issues, or suggest enhancements.
-Together, let's shape the future of Web3!